-Norwich Pride is a celebration from the Lesbian, Gay, Bisexual and Trans (LGBT) community for everybody.
+Norwich Pride is a celebration of the Lesbian, Gay, Bisexual and Trans (LGBT+) community and for everyone.
 Our vision is to turn Norwich into a rainbow.
 Our mission is to ensure that we live in a city where everyone can feel safe and proud to be themselves.
 We work positively and creatively to overcome intolerance and prejudice of any kind.

 The People of Norwich Pride

 It takes many many volunteers to make Norwich Pride happen!
 The event is built on the help of our stewards and shop keepers, the people on the Pride Council, team leaders and volunteers, the performers and many others who help in small or big ways for Pride!